HEERAL-d1606/WeatherAPP_React/README.md

 - **Responsive Design:** The app is designed to be responsive and look great on both desktop and mobile devices.
 - **Background Image:** A beautiful background image sets the scene for the weather information.

-## Features

-- **Real-Time Weather Data:** Fetch current weather information using the OpenWeatherMap API.
-- **Search Functionality:** Users can search for weather updates by entering the name of a city.
-- **Responsive Design:** The app is designed to be responsive and look great on both desktop and mobile devices.
-- **Background Image:** A beautiful background image sets the scene for the weather information.
-- **React Hooks:** Utilizes React hooks (`useState`, `useEffect`) for state management and handling side effects.
-- **Component-Based Architecture:** Organizes the application into reusable components with props for dynamic content.

 ## Technology Stack